Negative Correlation Definition

 To better understand the Negative Correlation, we need to have a basic understanding of correlation as well.
 Correlation is a statistical tool that is a measure of the degree of relation between two different functions.
 For example, the weight and height of a person.
-Generally, as the height increases, the weight of the person increases as well.
+Generally, as the height increases, the value of the person increases as well.
 It indicates that there is a positive correlation between height and weight because as one variable increases, other variables also increases.
-But the correlation is negative if the two variables move in opposite directions.
-For example, height from the seal level and temperature.
+But the correlation is negative if the two variables move in opposite directions—for example, height from the seal level and temperature.
 As the height increases, temperature decreases.

 - r = correlation coefficient;

 Correlation can take any value between -1 to 1.
 The negative sign indicates a negative correlation, while a positive sign indicates a positive correlation.
 Zero correlation means that there is no relationship between the two variables.

 4.9 (927 ratings) 16 Courses | 15+ Projects | 90+ Hours | Full Lifetime Access | Certificate of Completion

 Why Negative Correlation Matters?

 - Portfolio Management: Correlation is widely used in the management of the portfolios.
 It is often said that portfolios should be diverse.
 It should consist of multiple investments involving different risks and returns.
 If we have the same type of securities in our portfolio, anyone major event will impact not just one security but the whole portfolio.
 For that purpose, we find a correlation between the returns of securities.
 The deposits with perfectly positive correlations should not be purchased together.
 To diversify the portfolio, often, the stakes with negative correlations are added.
 Consider the above-discussed example of airline stocks and oil prices.
 If a portfolio has energy stocks, the management can consider buying airline stocks to hedge against the decline in oil prices.